feniljain/transliteration-backend/README.md

 ### GET

-"/": Returns "Namastey Duniyaa!", just for testing the activeness of backend.
+"/": Returns "Namastey Duniyaa!", just for testing the activeness of backend.<br />
-"/download": Route to accept the language in the request url and convert it into csv using json2csv.
+"/download": Route to accept the language in the request url and convert it into csv using json2csv.<br />
-"/download1": Route to accept the language in the request url and convert it into csv using fastcsv.
+"/download1": Route to accept the language in the request url and convert it into csv using fastcsv.<br />

 ### POST